-The Curtis Gallery is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
+The Curtis Gallery is dedicated to providing a website that is accessible to everyone, regardless of physical or technological ability.
 We want everyone who visits our website to feel welcome and find the experience rewarding.

-Since its initial launch, The Curtis Gallery has endeavored to adhere to the WC3 Guidelines, and we continue those efforts to conform to level AA accessibility of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.
+Since its initial launch, The Curtis Gallery has made conscientious efforts to adhere to the WC3 Guidelines and conform with level AA accessibility of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.
 These technical guidelines explain how to make web content more accessible for people with disabilities.

-While The Curtis Gallery strives in good faith to adhere to all the accepted guidelines and standards for accessibility and usability, and we continually review our website to ensure we meet or exceed best practices, there may be some areas of the website that fall short.
+While The Curtis Gallery works in good faith to adhere to the noted guidelines and standards, and we continually review our website to ensure we meet or exceed best practices, there may be some areas of the website that fall short.
 Should you experience any difficulty, please don't hesitate to contact us.
 We invite your feedback.